Xunnamius/black-flag/README.md

 Shadow instances are "clones" of their actual instances, and are available as the [`metadata.shadow`][38] property of each object in [`PreExecutionContext::commands`][10].
-The actual command and its shadow clone are identical except the actual command is never set to strict mode while the shadow is set to strict mode by default.
+The actual command and its shadow clone are identical except the actual command is [_never_ set to strict mode][39] while the shadow is set to strict mode by default.

+> Note that non-shadow instances have their strict mode functions [soft
+> disabled][39] for the reasons described below.
+When executing Black Flag in
+> [debug mode][40], you will be warned when accidentally invoking them.

 Therefore: if you want to tamper with the instance responsible for handing off or "proxying" control between yargs instances, operate on the actual instance.